 Watsons Bay Sydney is ridiculously beautiful.
 It is like being in a beautiful beach resort but with views of the Sydney Central Business District.
 The view are amazing!
 And all in Sydney’s eastern suburbs – here are Watsons Bay things to do:

-As if Watsons Bay wasn’t beautiful enough it is also only a scenic ferry ride from circular quay!
-Use your opal card and it is a bargain trip with a view.
-The ferry stop is right outside the Watsons Bay Boutique Hotel and Doyles so it could not be better located.
+The ferry stop for Watsons Bay is right outside the Watsons Bay Boutique Hotel and Doyles so it could not be better located.
 And this is where you can pick it up to head back to Circular Quay.

-2. Watsons Bay Things to do: Take a photo of The Gap Sydney
+2. Things to do in Watsons Bay: Take a Photo of The Gap

 Once you get off the ferry walk through Robertson Park away from the Watsons Bay Hotel and you’ll get to where the buses stop.
 Cross the road and you’re at the Gap Sydney which is ahem quite literally drop dead stunning.
 This is sadly the most popular spot in Sydney for suicides.
 It is so stunning you can kind of see why but of course very sad.
 This probably wins as the most photogenic part of Watsons Bay – although the competition is stiff.